JClaustre/Bltz-0D/README.md

 2. unzip the file

 ### On Linux
-* to unzip with the terminal mode :
+* To unzip with the terminal mode :

 		unzip file.zip -d destination_folder